Sir Henry Morton Stanley

 Sir Henry Morton Stanley’s early life appears to have been a mix of poverty, adventure and make-believe.
 Stanley was actually born John Rowlands in the Welsh county town of Denbigh in 1841.
 His teenage mother Elisabeth Parry registered the birth of “John Rowlands, Bastard”, at St. Hilary’s Church.

-Shortly after his birth, Elisabeth abandoned the care of her son to his grandfather, but unfortunately he died just a few years later and so at the tender age of six, John Rowlands Jnr. was despatched to the workhouse at nearby St. Asaph.
+Shortly after his birth, Elisabeth abandoned the care of her son to his grandfather, but unfortunately he died just a few years later and so at the tender age of six, John Rowlands Jnr. was dispatched to the workhouse at nearby St. Asaph.
 It was also around this time that John Rowlands Snr. is said to have died whilst working the fields; he was seventy-five.

 Any parent left alive may have been just a little concerned at the reports of the day concerning the St. Asaph Workhouse, where according to one 1847 source, male adults “took part in every possible vice”.
 Apparently untroubled by such unsavoury goings-on, John Rowlands Jnr. appears to have received a sound education in the workhouse, developing into an avid reader.